mariopinkster/splitify/README.md

 #### What does it do?
 It splits up a single ***.yaml** file into multiple parts.
 The files holding the lower level information are placed in a structure of subdirectories.
+It works interactively, you get a GUI that lets you control what goes where.

+#### How do I build it?
+You can build in the usual way with Maven:

+	mvn clean package

+Maven is set up to create a "fat" jar, meaning that it will inculde all the necessary Java libraries in the artifact.
+Note: the utility was developed using Java 8.
+It also compiles and runs in Java 11.

-#### How do I start it?
+#### How do I run it?
 You can start the application from the command line with

 	  java -jar splitify.jar